 Introducing the best creamy, fruity, green smoothie!
 This mango spinach smoothie requires only 5 ingredients and 5 minutes.
 I use avocado (no banana here) for healthy fats, less sugar, and extra creamy goodness!

 Smoothies are a flavorful and easy way to get a boost of nutrients into your day!
 And not to mention a great way to sneak in some greens for yourself or your kiddos.
-The mango in this smoothie covers up any spinach so you won't even know you're getting a full serving a veggies!
+The mango in this smoothie covers up any spinach so you won't even know you're getting a full serving of veggies!

 Reasons to Love This Smoothie